jimmieego/reading-notes/Design/Design-for-hackers-reverse-engineering-beauty.md

 Rhythm: The repetition of a particular design element or characteristic throughout a composition create a sense of rhythm in design.

 Texture: Texture is the visual indication that something has characteristics that would be palpable if you were able to touch them.

+Direction: The principle of direction helps guide the viewer’s eye throughout the composition and helps keep the viewer looking at the design piece.

+Contrast: The principle of contrast causes certain parts of a composition to stand out more than others because of differences – or contrast – between elements.